rowant1990/ARTEmailSwipe/Readme.markdown

 - (void)closeBottomView;
 ```

+To get a reference to the email swipe view controller, in this case the ARTRootViewController, you can use the UIViewController+ARTEmailSwipe category, which will return your ARTEmailSwipe class.
+From there you will be able to call the methods above.
+This category was taken from JASidePanels.

 You can also configure many of the settings used in the ARTEmailSwipe its all documented in ARTEmailSwipe.h.